fhswno/fhswno/README.md

 # Hey there! 👋🏻

-I'm Dave, SoftEng from West London 🇬🇧
+Building from West London 🇬🇧

 Always keen to connect on [X](https://x.com/fhswno) & [LinkedIn](https://www.linkedin.com/in/davidohayonuk/).